 "The Tribunal Judge expressed the view that section 31 TMA 1970 would not naturally be construed so as to give an individual partner a right of appeal against a partnership return which had not been amended by HMRC.
-However she said that the individual partner could make an individual return under section 8 effectively adjusting the partnership statement so that the income or gains returned by the individual were seen by that individual to be correct.
-HMRC could then open an enquiry into the individual return of the partner and the partner could appeal any amendment, even if it were an amendment so as to ensure consistency with the partnership statement."
+However she said that the individual partner could make an individual return under section 8 effectively adjusting the partnership statement so that the income or gains returned by the individual were seen by that individual return of the partner and the partner could appeal any amendment, even if it were an amendment so as to ensure consistency with the partnership statement."